Trello vs Jira: Which one to choose? (2023)

 Admin Insights in Jira, Source: jira.com

-What got them points is the option to invite people outside of your organization to view your project or even leave a comment or a reaction.
+Administration is another category where we can see that both Trello and Jira share the same Atlassian DNA.
+We can’t rate one higher than the other, and it’s great that both platforms allow you to invite people outside your organization to view your project or even leave a comment or a reaction.

 Trello allows you to connect your work across external tools via the so-called Power-Ups.
 The app integrates with 200+ apps and tools, such as: